-“"This rootsy, delta grass rock, goes down like good bourbon on a summer night."” - Beth Lamberson Warren
+“"This soulful, rootsy, delta blues grass rock, goes down like good bourbon on a summer night."” - Beth Lamberson Warren

 — Telluride Blues and Brews

 If you like Van.
 If you like Stills.
-If you like Allmans.
-You are down with Mohead.
+If you like the Allmans.
+You'll be down with Mohead.

 John Mohead’s lyrics read like a collection of short stories you finish too quickly.
-In the band's twenty year history, the two original members, John Mohead and Barry Bays, have performed with everyone from Bob Dylan, Little Feat, the Allman Brothers, Sam Bush, Warren Haynes, Billy Joe Shaver, David Allen Coe, Widespread Panic and the North Mississippi Allstars to name a few.
-Mohead, the band, has spent years touring the world and at one point doing over 200 dates a year on four continents.
+In the twenty year's of performing, Mohead have performed with everyone from Bob Dylan, Little Feat, the Allman Brothers, Sam Bush, Warren Haynes, Billy Joe Shaver, David Allen Coe, Widespread Panic and the North Mississippi Allstars to name a few.
+Mohead has spent years touring the world and at one point doing over 200 dates a year on four continents.

-Mohead is hailed as the “staunch upholder of Dixie fried faith.
+John Mohead is hailed as the “staunch upholder of Dixie fried faith.
 Steeped in Southern Comfort rather than counterfeiting it.”
 Fans of Lowell George, Van Morrison and Greg Allman have a new name to add to their list.
-If passion for music and soul is what moves you, look no further.
-You have to see this band live.
-They will not disappoint.
+If passion and soul is what moves you, look no further.
+You have to see him live.
+You won't be disappointed.